 Gabrilla created and maintained two blogs centered on women’s wellness, from 2007-2013( Urban Mamasong and The Vibrant Mama).
 She founded and ran the Urban Mamasong Project, an initiative aimed at nurturing the creative, economic, and self-development of mothers of color from 2009-2013.

 Gabrilla is the author of The Vibrant Mamafesto and co-editor of the Award-Winning Book, Raw Foods on a Budget (Rollins, Ph.D., 2011).
-Gabrilla is the founder of Radical Magical Brilliance: a wellness project that supports the well-being of Black women through community building, media arts and health education and advocacy.
+Gabrilla is the founder of Radical Magical Brilliance: a wellness project which focuses on centering the well-being, joy and creative genius of Black women through community building, media arts and health education and advocacy.

 Gabrilla received her BA from Goddard where her work centered on the impact of intergenerational trauma and stress on the creative and emotional lives of mothers.